Child sexual abuse: Demographics

 Offenders are more likely to be relatives or acquaintances of their victim than strangers.
 A 2006–07 Idaho study of 430 cases found that 82% of juvenile sex offenders were known to the victims (acquaintances 46% or relatives 36%).
+In Netherlands only 7% of offenders were strangers to the victims.

 More offenders are male than female, though the percentage varies between studies.
-The percentage of incidents of sexual abuse by female perpetrators that come to the attention of the legal system is usually reported to be between 1% and 4%.
-Studies of sexual misconduct in US schools with female offenders have shown mixed results with rates between 4% to 43% of female offenders.
-Maletzky (1993) found that, of his sample of 4,402 convicted child sex offenders, 0.4% were female.
+In the Netherlands 3% of the convicted perpetrators were women.
+A 2004 synthesis of studies of sexual misconduct in US schools showed estimates between 4% and 43% of offenders being female.
+Gender roles, gendered under-reporting and sentencing disparity cause an underestimate in the share of female perpetrators according to a 2003 study.
+A 2022 review found female perpetrators as under-reported and under-researched.

-According to research conducted in Australia by Kelly Richards on child sexual abuse, 35.1% of female victims were abused by another male relative and 16.4% of male victims were abused by another male relatives.
-Male relatives were found to be the most relevant predators in the case of both gender.
+In the Netherlands 14.58% of the victims were boys.
+According to research conducted in Australia by Kelly Richards on child sexual abuse, 35.1% of female victims were abused by another male relative and 16.4% of male victims were abused by another male relative.

+In Netherlands one in six perpetrators was underage.
 In U.S. schools, educators who offend range in age from "21 to 75 years old, with an average age of 28".

-According to C.E.
-Dettmeijer-Vermeulen, Dutch national spokeswoman on human traffic and sexual violence against children, in the Netherlands, 3% of the convicted perpetrators are women, 14.58% of the victims are boys and "most victims were abused by a family member, friend or acquaintance."
-One in six perpetrators is underage.